The Pueblo Bonito Sunset Beach Resort & Spa is all grown up now!

-We ate breakfast in its 1950’s Diner one morning, filling up on a full American breakfast while listening to Johnny Cash and other great music from the 50’s.
+We ate breakfast one morning in the 1950’s Diner section, filling up on a full American breakfast while listening to Johnny Cash and other great music from the 50’s.

-Dine at LaFrida, and you’ll never think of Mexican food in quite the same way again.
+One of the many interesting facts about Mexican food is that it can be very sophisticated and refined.
+Dine at LaFrida, and you’ll discover this for yourself – and chances are, you’ll never think of Mexican food in quite the same way again.

 Or choose the outdoor terrace with lovely ocean views (if it’s not dark yet).

-But go for the 5-course tasting menu.
+But if they have it, go for the 5-course tasting menu.
 It really is exceptional!

 The menu changes constantly, depending on what’s seasonal and fresh (and the chef’s inspiration).